crdschurch/crds-net/README.md

 ####  Windows
 First, make sure you have Ruby v2.5.1 installed on your machine.
 You can find Windows installers (with devkit) [here](https://rubyinstaller.org/downloads/).
-Once you have Ruby version v2.5.1 installed, use Powershell to install the Ruby bundler by running `gem install bundler`
+Once you have Ruby version v2.5.1 installed, use Powershell or CMD Prompt to install the Ruby bundler by running `gem install bundler`

 After installing bundler, navigate to this project and install the project's dependencies that are defined in the `Gemfile`.
 You can do that by running
 `bundle install`

 Once the project dependencies are installed, you can now kick off a build of the
 project:
 `bundle exec jekyll serve`